kobefv/kobefv/README.md

-👋 Hi, I'm Kobe
+Hey there👋

-🎓 Cybersecurity student @ Purdue University
+I'm Kobe, a cybersecurity student @ Purdue University.

+I’m currently learning about network security, digital forensics, penetration testing, and how to break (and fix) things the right way.

-🔐 Interested in network security, forensics, and ethical hacking 💻 Always learning and building security-focused projects
+I enjoy exploring tools, practicing in labs, and building small security-focused projects as I grow my skills.

-🛠️ Skills & Tools
-Python • Bash • Java
-Linux (Kali/Debian)
-Wireshark • Nmap • Burp Suite

-📚 Current Focus
-Developing cybersecurity labs & small tools Strengthening Linux, scripting, and security fundamentals
+This profile is where I’ll share experiments, learning projects, and anything cool I’m working on.
+Everything here is made from scratch as I continue my journey into cybersecurity.